Homestead High School (California): Athletics

 Homestead's distance runners broke a number of records in the late 1960s.
 They set the national postal 2-mile postal record on November 9, 1968.
 Five runners averaged 9:26 for two-mile (19 meters longer than the now standard 3200m).
 In total, 11 Homestead runners broke ten minutes that day.
 The runners contributing to the national record of 47:11.2 were Jack Christianson (9:17.0), Mike Ferguson (9:17.2), Tom Brassell (9:26.0), Steve Flynn (9:35.4), and John Hanes (9:35.6).
-The track and field team is headed by coach Kenrick Sealy.
+The track and field and cross country teams are both headed by coach Kenrick Sealy.

 Notable alumni

 Homestead has a direct connection to the development of Apple Computer (now Apple Inc.).
-Co-founders Steve Jobs and Steve Wozniak both graduated from Homestead, as did the early Apple employee who introduced them, Bill Fernandez.
+Co-founders Steve Jobs '72 and Steve Wozniak '68 both graduated from Homestead, as did the early Apple employee who introduced them to each other, Bill Fernandez '72, as well as early employees Chris Espinosa '78 and Randy Wigginton (who graduated from Bellarmine College Preparatory).
 Another graduate was Chrisann Brennan, who was Jobs's first girlfriend (also an early employee of Apple) and the mother of his first child, Lisa Brennan-Jobs.